ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - receiverGatewaySignaturePublicKey REQUIRED.
 This is the public key of the key-pair used by the recevier gateway to sign assertions and receipts.

-- senderGatewayId OPTIONAL.
+- senderGatewayId REQUIRED.
 This is the identifier of the sender gateway.

-- recipientGatewayId OPTIONAL.
+- recipientGatewayId REQUIRED.
 This is the identifier of the receiver gateway.

 - senderGatewayNetworkId REQUIRED.
 This is the identifier of the origin network or system behind the client.